Levan Khabeishvili: Activism within UNM

 During the 2021 local elections, Levan Khabeishvili endorsed Nika Melia's run for Mayor of Tbilisi and backed his plan to boost social welfare programs for children living under the line of poverty.
 When the State Security Service accused UNM of planning a coup through the murder of an unnamed opposition leader, he accused the authorities of seeking to influence the elections through "ramblings".
 When former president Mikheil Saakashvili returned to Georgia and was subsequently arrested, he accused the government of engaging in "psychological pressure" against the former leader and during a protest he organized in front of the Ministry of Justice to demonstrate against Saakashvili's perceived poor treatment in jail, he was involved in a verbal confrontation with Tbilisi Police Deputy Director Teimuraz Kupatadze, while 46 activists were arrested that day.
 He has called on the authorities to allow doctors to make decisions related to Saakashvili's health.

 On January 18, 2022, he was selected as UNM's new Anti-Corruption Secretary during a reorganization of the party, launching a nationwide campaign aiming at unveiling cases of corruption at the state and local levels.
 He was notably met with verbal confrontations during meetings in Akhaltsikhe, Lanchkhuti and Ozurgeti, after which he stated that GD was "ready for violence".
 After five suspects were arrested in an international money laundering scheme in 2022 linked to call centers, Khabeishvili accused Russia-based and GD-affiliated businessman Ucha Mamatsashvili of benefiting from them under a legal cover provided by Grigol Liluashvili, the powerful head of the State Security Service.
-In response, Liluashvili sued Khabeishvili for defamation, while Prime Minister Irakli Gharibashvili accused Khabeishvili himself of benefiting from the call centers, although no evidence has provided to that effect.
+In response, Liluashvili sued Khabeishvili for defamation, while Prime Minister Irakli Garibashvili accused Khabeishvili himself of benefiting from the call centers, although no evidence has provided to that effect.